Claiming the Federal Adoption Tax Credit for 2017

 - For more about the adoption tax credit, see our main page on the subject and our FAQS

-- If you finalized your adoption in a year other than 2016, please use the links on the right (or below if on a small screen) to go to the page of the year that you adopted.
+- If you finalized your adoption in a year other than 2017, please use the links in the menu to go to the page of the year that you adopted.

 *Please note that prospective adopters who have non-finalized US adoptions may be able to claim an adoption tax credit before their adoptions are finalized.
 See the main adoption tax credit page for more on non-finalized US adoptions.